 Gromadzki would have been ranked last year if he met the age requirement.
 He was, unfortunately, playing in a Czechia junior system that shut down less than ten games in.
 He recorded three goals and four assists in his five games, Which were 9th among players in points per game that played five games in their draft-eligible -2 season.
 He has got the size and offensive touch that will get him attention outside Poland.
 He is set to play at the Czech U20 level next season.

 25 – Jakub Bukowski (F), 21, STS Sanok (64, +36)

 Bukowski has long been a good player for a long time abroad, but it was mainly in the second level of junior leagues in Czechia and Switzerland.
 Still, he has shown a lot of promise, and we put him as the U23 player to watch on Sanok.
-Most of the professional level hockey players in Poland, Bukowski delivered on that with five goals and six assists in 40 games.
+Bukowski delivered on that with five goals and six assists in 40 games.
 The second most points by a player in the draft-eligible +2 season.
 His ceiling is hard to tell, and he will need to continue to bulk up.
-The more time we get with him on Sanok, especially on the team improves, will help see what he can fully become.
-Right now, though, it appears his floor is a solid PHL middle-six forward.
+The more time we get with him on Sanok, especially as the team improves, will help see what he can fully become.
+Right now, it appears his floor is a solid PHL middle-six forward.

 24 – Sebastian Lipiński (G), 21, Unia Oswiecim (31, +7)